AlexBujan/ctr/README.md

 Main file "sim.py"
 -----------------

-This file reproduces out of the box the following figures from the manuscript "Communication through resonance in spiking neuronal networks":
+This file reproduces out of the box the following figures from the manuscript Hahn, G., Bujan, A. F., Frégnac, Y., Aertsen, A., & Kumar, A. (2014).
+Communication through resonance in spiking neuronal networks.
+PLoS computational biology, 10(8), e1003811.:

 - Fig. 1b
 - Fig. 3a